 Cabarrus College respects the commitment our service men and women have made to our country and thank you for your service.
 There are two VA certifying agents at Cabarrus College of Health Sciences who are both located in the Student Support Center (room 133) and who look forward to helping students achieve their healthcare degree.
-Current information and resources for our veteran students is provided on our college web site at https://atriumhealth.org/education/cabarrus-college-of-health-sciences/financial-information/veterans.
-A bulletin board located in the hallway near room 133 on the first floor provides updates that impact our VA students and helpful resources.
+Current information and resources for our veteran students is provided on our college web site at Veterans | Cabarrus College of Health Sciences A bulletin board located in the hallway near room 133 on the first floor provides updates that impact our VA students and helpful resources.